Creating employee work schedules is an arduous task.

 The biggest con about Timeero is that it’s not a free service.
 Customer feedback and suggestions are carefully considered to improve the quality of service.
 The app isn’t free, and that’s its biggest shortcoming.

 Sling - Workforce Management and Shift Scheduling Software

 Sling is a free shift scheduling app with time-tracking, messaging, task management, and reporting capabilities.

-The platform itself is organized around four modules: task management, shift management, newsfeed, and messaging.
-A centralized dashboard and shared calendar make it easy for both managers and employees to organize tasks, fill open shifts, check availability, or request/approve time off.
+The platform is organized around four modules: task management, shift management, newsfeed, and messaging.
+A centralized dashboard and shared calendar make it easy for managers and employees to organize tasks, fill open shifts, check availability, or request/approve time off.

 To save time and avoid doing everything from scratch all over again, managers can save and reuse schedule templates.